 The consultant will prepare the technical specification and draft bid documents for transmission lines and substations.
-KETRACO will at all times remain responsible for the overall performance of all ESMPs.
-Currently, KETRACO has 8 NEMA and Environmental Institute of Kenya (EIK) registered professionals, 12 socio-economists, 14 land surveyors, 3 safety officers and 14 land valuers/economists.
+KETRACO will always remain responsible for the overall performance of all ESMPs.
+Currently, KETRACO has 8 NEMA and Environmental Institute of Kenya (EIK) registered professionals, 12 socioeconomists, 14 land surveyors, 3 safety officers and 14 land valuers/economists.
 The Environmental and Social division of KETRACO will monitor compliance of the project to applicable environmental and social standards whereas the KETRACO safety unit ensure safe work management and support the E&S unit to carry out contractor inductions.
 Its worth, noting that the KETRACO E&S department is well trained and capable to ensure monitoring of the project.
-From the consultant perspective KETRACO has the capacity to monitor implementation of the Environmental and Social Management Plan (ESMP) and Environmental and Social Monitoring Plan (ESMNP) developed for the project.
+From the consultant perspective KETRACO has the capacity to monitor implementation of the Environmental and Social Monitoring Plan (ESMnP) developed for the project.
 The department also has the capacity to undertake training and build the capacity of the contractor to implement both the ESMP and ESMnP.

-9. The proponent is committed to putting in place the proposed measures to mitigate the potential negative environmental, safety, health and social impacts during the life cycle of the proposed project.
-Taking into cognizant the anticipated project benefits to the country on power stability, reliability and spur on economy; and the adequate mitigation measures provided for the impacts, it is within our expert opinion that NEMA considers, approves and grants an Environmental Impact Assessment License to the proponent and the proponent to implement the project with strict adherence to the proposed ESMP.
+9. The proponent is committed to putting in place the proposed measures to mitigate the potential negative environmental, safety, health, and social impacts during the life cycle of the proposed project.
+Taking into cognizant the anticipated project benefits to the country on power stability, reliability, and spur on economy; and the adequate mitigation measures provided for the impacts, it is within our expert opinion that NEMA considers, approves and grants an Environmental Impact Assessment License to the proponent and the proponent to implement the project with strict adherence to the proposed ESMP.
 ESMmP and respective management plans.